-The improvement of the properties of the soil is the change of some physical, chemical, or mechanical properties, or all of them to a specific geometric application.
+The improvement of the properties of the soil is the change of some physical, chemical or mechanical properties, or all of them to a specific geometric application.
 Expansive soil is the soil with large changes in volume when there is a change in its water content.
-It was found in many areas in the Egyptian valleys, which were chosen for their expansive areas for the construction of new cities and roads, for example, New Sohag city and New Akhmeem city [1], [2], [3], [4], [5].
+It was found in many areas in the Egyptian valleys, which were chosen for their expansive areas for the construction of new cities and roads for example, New Sohag city and New Akhmeem city.
+[1], [2], [3], [4].

-When an increase in the moisture content of this expansive soil, its granule size increases, which leads to the subsidence effect and an increase in their susceptibility to swelling.
+When an increase in the moisture content of this soil, its granule size increases, which leads to reduce the shear forces and increase their susceptibility to compression.
 These properties are undesirable geometrically.
-When expansive soil dries, it shrinks due to loss of water.
-The presence of this type of expansive soil causes serious consequences for the planning of civil engineering projects such as roads and buildings.
-[1], [2], [3], [4], [5], [6].
+When soil dries, it shrinks due to loss of water.
+The presence of this type of soil has serious consequences for planning of the civil engineering projects such as roads and buildings.
+This happens when there is a large change in moisture content.
+[1], [2], [3], [4], [5].

-In the sites of expansive soil, it is often required to construct engineering projects.
+In the sites of expansive soil, it is often required to construct engineering project.
 In this case, we need to improve its properties before constructing.
-This is because the replacement of the expansive soil with other suitable soil for construction will be noneconomic (expensive).
-Thus, it is necessary to find economical ways to improve the properties of expansive soil [2], [7], [8], [9].
+This is because the replacement of the soil with other suitable soil for constructing will be non-economic (expensive).
+Thus, it is necessary to find economic ways to improve the properties of expansive soild.
+[2], [6], [7], [8].

-There are many ways to improve the engineering properties of the expansive soil, such as thermal, mechanical, chemical methods, and improvement with additions such as cement, lime, and metal additives or adding inert materials to increase soil density, cohesion, and friction resistance [2], [4], [7], [8], [10].
+There are many ways to improve the engineering properties of the expansive soil such as thermal, mechanical, chemical methods, and improvement with additions such as cement, lime and metal additives or adding inert materials to increase soil density, cohesion and friction resistance.
+[2], [4], [6], [7], [9].

 Some previous research has shown that it is possible to use glass wastes easily in the fields of geotechnical engineering.
 When lime is added to the expansive soil in the presence of water, many reactions are occurred to improve its geometrical properties.
-Due to the local availability and cheapness of glass wastes and lime, we try in this paper to study the effect of adding separately crushed glass wastes and lime to the expansive soil to improve their engineering properties [1], [2], [4], [7], [11], [12], [13].
+Due to the local availability and cheapness of glass wastes and lime, we try in this paper to study the effect of adding crushed glass wastes and lime to the expansive soil to improve their engineering properties.
+[1], [2], [4], [6], [10], [11], [12].